scriptax/scriptax/README.md

 ## This is scriptax
 I'm a web developer who loves building webapps and websites.
 I started with frontend development and did a couple of projects.
 Now I'm trying to conquer the backend world as well to take my apps to a new level.
 I learn by building, so most of the projects you see here are originally made for learning.

 "Mastering" a technology doesn't make much sense in software development if you ask me.
 These techs just keep evolving.
-So these are the things I'm always learning:
+So I'd be always "learning" these techs:

-### Frontend Technologies
+### Frontend Technologies 👉

 <div>
   <img src ="./frontend/html-5.png" alt="HTML5 logo" width="4%" title='HTML5'/>